#DPTSTUDENT CHAT TOPIC FOR WEDNESDAY, MAY 7, 2014: WHAT I WISH I WOULD HAVE KNOWN WHEN I STARTED PT SCHOOL

 Laura Webb @lauralwebb

 Hi!
 My name is Laura Webb and I am a 2nd-year physical therapy student at the University of Kansas Medical Center.
 I am president of my class, and am involved in the Kansas Physical Therapy Association Student Special Interest Group.
-In my spare time I like sailing, playing music, training for triathlons and teaching water aerobics.
+In my spare time I like sailing, playing, and learning music, training for triathlons and teaching water aerobics.
 I consider myself a coffee connoisseur, and I love chickens.
 I’m looking forward to helping out with the #DPTstudent chats!

 The transition to these amazing new moderators will be taking place soon, so be sure to follow them and welcome them!